-- 27. Publicity which increases public awareness of the nature and training of actuaries and the value and scope of the work that they can perform is desirable and in the public interest. - 28.
-Actuaries are permitted to advertise or obtain publicity for their services provided that the content and nature of such advertising or publicity is not false, misleading, or deceptive, or is in contravention of the Trade Practices Act 1974 or any other applicable legislation. - 29.
-A member may not use a title dependent on elective or appointive qualification within the Institute, such as "President" or "Member of Council", to promote or to advertise actuarial or other services for the commercial advantage of the member or the member's firm.
+- 29. Publicity which increases public awareness of the nature and training of Actuaries and the value and scope of the work that they can perform is desirable and in the public interest. - 30.
+Actuaries are permitted to advertise or obtain publicity for their services provided that the content and nature of such advertising or publicity is not false, misleading or deceptive, or is in contravention of the Trade Practices Act 1974 or any other applicable legislation. - 31.
+A Member must not use a title dependent on an elective or appointive qualification within the Institute, such as "President" or "Member of Council", to promote or to advertise actuarial or other services for the commercial advantage of the Member or the Member's firm.